What is Adolescence Syndrome?

 Kallmann Syndrome can also be the cause of other forms of delayed puberty.
 This disorder is characterized by a loss of smell as well as low levels of luteinizing and follicle-stimulating hormones.

-Girls will not begin having periods because their uterus and vagina do not grow properly.
+Girls will not begin having periods because their uterus and sexual organs do not grow properly.
 They may either have an excess of a hormone called prolactin, or they may have a disorder known as polycystic ovary syndrome (PCOS).

 Your teen’s wellbeing and medications will be discussed with your doctor.
 The doctor may also want to know if your child has noticed any puberty symptoms or if there is a family history of delayed puberty.